kostadin-t/btp-terraform/units/unit_3_4/README.md

 TODO picture

-Looks good.
+Looks good. we also see the explicitly set outputs.

+>[!TIP]
+> You can always access the outputs via the Terraform CLI and the command [`terraform output`](https://developer.hashicorp.com/terraform/cli/commands/output)

 It was a bit more work than we expected, but here we are having a Cloud Foundry environment in our subaccount.

 ## Summary 🪄